ddeutils/ddedocs/docs/services/azure/databricks/adb-init-script.md

 To use the UI to configure a cluster to run an init script, complete the following steps:

-- On the Cluster **Configuration Page** :octicons-arrow-right-24: Click the **Advanced Options** toggle.
+- On the Cluster **Configuration Page** :octicons-arrow-right-24: Click the **Advanced Options** toggle
-- At the bottom of the page :octicons-arrow-right-24: click the **Init Scripts** tab.
+- At the bottom of the page :octicons-arrow-right-24: click the **Init Scripts** tab
-- In the Destination drop-down, select the Workspace destination type.
+- In the Destination drop-down, select the Workspace destination type
-- Specify a path to the init script like `SYS/init_script.sh`.
+- Specify a path to the init script like `SYS/init_script.sh` :octicons-arrow-right-24:
-- Click Add.
+  Click **Add**.

 !!! note